BillJr99/Ursinus-CS173/_pages/syllabus.md

   date: "1"
   title: "Lab: Introduction to Programming and The Development Environment and GitHub"
   readings:
-  - rtitle: "Exercise: Getting Started with Git and Github"
+  - rtitle: "Getting Started with Git and Github"
     rlink: "Modules/Github/Module"
-    points: 3
 - week: "0"
   date: "2"
   title: "A Brief History of Computer Science"